GoronwyPrice/CodeClubScratchModuleA/README.md

 Navigate to your SB3 Scratch file and select the file.
 This will upload the SB3 Scratch file.

 Digression
 You might have the message: scratch.mit.edu says:  Replace contents of the current project?
 OK or Cancel.
 This probably occurs if you are signedIn to Scratch.
 Your current project should be a base/empty Scratch project and unimportant.
 So click on OK to upload your SB3 file.
-If your current project is not a base/empty Scratch project an important then click on Cancel and ensure that the current project has been saved in Scratch and try again, selecting OK this time
+If your current project is not a base/empty Scratch project and is important then click on Cancel and ensure that the current project has been saved in Scratch and try again, selecting OK this time

 End of How to load a SB3 Scratch file ...